akirak/org-starter/README.md

 ### Configure directories

 Use `org-starter-define-directory` function to define a directory that contains Org files.
-You can add agenda files and refile targets via its options.
-You can also add it the load path via `:add-to-path` option.
-Use `describe-function` to view the details.
+You can add the directory to agenda files and/or refile targets via its options.

+You can also add it to the load path via `:add-to-path` option.

+For details of options, run `C-h f org-starter-define-directory`.

 ### Configure files

 Use `org-starter-define-file` function to define an Org file.
-As with directory definitions, you can add agenda files and refile targets.
-Use `describe-function` to view the details.
+As with directory definitions, you can add the file to agenda files and/or refile targets.

 You can also define Org files inside `org-starter-define-directory` form as `:files` option.

+For details, run `C-h f org-starter-define-file`.

 ### Extras

 #### Locate a file

-You can use `org-starter-locate-file` function to find an Org file in the load path.
+You can use `org-starter-locate-file` function to find an Org file contained in one of the directories in `org-starter-path`:

     (org-starter-locate-file "tasks.org")

 #### Load all known files

 It is sometimes convenient to load a specific set of Org files into Emacs as buffers.
-For example, you can search headings in the Org buffers using `counsel-org-goto-all`.
+For example, you can search headings in the live Org buffers using `counsel-org-goto-all`.

-Use `org-starter-load-all-known-files` command to load all files registered by `org-starter-define-file` into Emacs.
+- To load all files registered by `org-starter-define-file` into Emacs, use `org-starter-load-all-known-files` command.

-Use `org-starter-load-all-files-in-path` command to load all files in the load path into Emacs.
+- To load all files in `org-starter-path` into Emacs, use `org-starter-load-all-files-in-path` command.

 ## License